 Carrying cases are a must for keeping your equipment organized and free of dirt and moisture.
 Many types of cases for your equipment can be obtained from a number of sources.
 Camera shops usually carry plastic cases that have die-cut foam inside that can be cut and rearranged to fit your equipment.
 Most astronomy supply companies also offer cases and carrying bags that are more specially tailored.
 At many department stores you can find canvas camera bags with adjustable dividers inside.
 Shop around and find what works best for you.

-If you are using a telescope with an electronic mount, or any other type of electric equipment, you will need a power source.
-Many people will use their car batteries.
-While this will work for short periods of time, a better solution is to purchase a rechargeable battery or battery pack.
+If will be are using a telescope with an electronic mount, or any other type of electric equipment, you are going to need a power source.
+Many people tend to use their car batteries.
+While this will work for short periods of time, depending on your power needs, a better solution is to purchase a separate rechargeable battery or battery pack.
 Sporting goods stores and astronomy suppliers offer a variety of batteries to suit all of your power needs.
-You may want to axe the idea of a generator if you will be observing with others.
-The noise is not likely to make you any friends.
+Another option to consider would be a gas generator. while this will work, it is not recommended if you will be observing with other people.
+The noise and fumes from a generator are not likely to make you any friends.

 This could very well be the most important single piece of equipment in your arsenal.
 In many parts of the country, these voracious blood-sucking insects descend on unwary astronomers as soon as evening sets in.
 Many people I know have achieved good results with the skin-so-soft formulas.
 There are also a great deal of new sprays, candles, and electronic devices to combat these obsessive pests.
 You will have to find out what works best for you.
 But make sure you have something.
 A swarm of mosquitoes can ruin an otherwise excellent night of observing the heavens.

 Observing should be a relaxing experience.
 Be sure to bring along some good music to help the minutes click by.
 If you are making long exposure photographs through your telescope, you could be sitting at the eyepiece for up to an hour for each photo.
 Music definitely helps to make the experience a little more enjoyable.
 Many astronomers seem to enjoy the spacey or celestial sounding music to enhance the observing experience.
-You can find a lot of these tunes in the New Age sections of most music stores as well as the nature stores in the malls.
+You can find a lot of these tunes in the New Age sections of most music stores as well online and in some nature stores in the malls.
 Music by Ray Lynch and David Lange are among my favorites.
-Be sure to be courteous to others.
+Be sure to be courteous to others around you.
 If you are observing with a group, make sure everyone shares your taste in tunes.
 Otherwise a good pair of earphones may be a wise investment.

-Although most people don't realize it, the temperature can drop quite rapidly after the Sun goes down.
-This is especially true on clear nights when there are no clouds to hold in the heat.
-Unfortunately these are the nights we want to be out under the stars.
+Although a lot of people don't realize it, the temperature can drop quite rapidly in the evenings after the Sun goes down.
+This is especially true on clear nights when there are no clouds in the sky to hold in the heat.
+Unfortunately these are the ideal nights when we want to be out under the stars.
 You may be surprised to find out how chilly it can get after midnight on a summer night.
-Be sure to bring extra clothing such as jackets, sweat shirts, and sweat pants to be prepared for any changes.
+Be sure to bring extra clothing such as jackets, sweat shirts, and sweat pants and be prepared for any changes.
 During the winter months, be especially careful not to get too cold.
 Hypothermia can get you when you least expect it.
-Be sure to dress in layers of warm clothing to keep your body in and keep the cold air out.
+Be sure to dress in layers of warm clothing to keep your body heat in and keep the cold air out.
+Another reason to keep a jacket with you is for the humidity.
+Dew can begin to form in the early hours of the morning and you don't want it to form on you.

 Food and Drink